- Courses for Adult Learners

 2014 summer courses for Adult learners

 Each week begins with basic instruction, breaking the drawing and painting process down into manageable steps, followed by increasingly complex assignments.
 Differences in previous art experience will be accommodated through adjustments in goals and focus.
-Handouts created by the instructor support teachers’ efforts to integrate visual concepts into the science or art curriculum.
+Handouts created by the instructor support educators’ efforts to integrate visual concepts into the science or art curriculum.
 Drawing can be an alternate mode of communication and a way to address different learning styles.
 Art is like a language with a visual and creative vocabulary that can be used as an analytic tool.
 Participants will learn how to use these concepts as a way to help their students make comparisons and connections, record observations and draw conclusions.
 Examples of scientific discoveries throughout history will illustrate the link between keen observation, problem solving and a lifelong passion for science.
-By having their own art experience, teachers will be more confident using art as a learning tool in the classroom.
-Field trips encourage teachers to bring their students outdoors, or bring the outdoors to them.
+By having their own art experience, educators will be more confident using art as a learning tool in the classroom and as a vocation.
+Field trips encourage educators to bring their students outdoors, or bring the outdoors to them.

 Lab fee: $90